 Last, but not least, LISTEN.
 Once you’ve asked them a great question, really pay attention to what they are saying in response.
 It can be really hard when you have a great toolbox of questions ready to go, but be prepared to just take the time to hear what they have to say.
 It’s the most important part of the questioning process, in my opinion!

+I hope you found this post about asking questions for mathematical thinking helpful!
 If you are teaching elementary math, I’d love to hear from you!
 Do you have any questions about this strategy?
 What questions do you like to use in your classroom?
 Leave a comment below!